0 of 3 questions completed

 - Which of the following is this newborn male patient’s most likely diagnosis?

-Which of the following is the most appropriate next step in management of this patient?
+Which of the following is the most appropriate next step in the management of this patient?

 Which of the following is the most likely cause of this patient’s clinical signs and symptoms?